Erica-Iris/DM/README.md

 ### For Developers

-1. Clone the repositary or Downlaod zip file and extract it
+1. Clone the repositary or Download zip file and extract it
 2. Install requirements using pip
 3. Run "DeGourou" file